 - The foot-in-the-door technique can be used to slowly train people to do cruel acts, such as learning to torture people.
 People are pre-selected on their tendency to be submissive to authority.
 These people would first start out small and then their assignments would be slowly escalated.
 They would be

 - o guard a prisoner,

 - o participate in arrest squads,

 - o ordered to occasionally hit the prisoner,

-- o observe a torture, and finally
+- $\circ\,$ observe a torture, and finally

 - o practice it.

-- The Register Guard asked of I would subscribe to them for 8 weeks.
-When I said no, they asked if I would accept a free week of service. (it is a combination of two persuasion tactics).